| Précis of the WILL of |

 Crompton.
 She received:

-- my said Trustees shall … out of the rents, issues and profits of my …estate
+- my said Trustees shall … out of the rents, issues and profits of my …estate in

-the term of her natural life an Annuity or clear yearly rent charge or sum of Forty Pounds by two
+term of her natural life an Annuity or clear yearly rent charge or sum of Forty Pounds by two

 equal half yearly payments in a year the first of such payment to commence … six calendar

-months after the said twenty first day of December one thousand eight hundred and thirty two and
+months after the said twenty first day of December one thousand eight hundred and thirty two

-- the same annuity … shall be paid unto … Martha Crompton …for her sole and
+- the same annuity … shall be paid unto … Martha Crompton …for her sole and separate use

-This final sentence may imply that Thomas richardson had ‘serious debts’ or it was a
+This final sentence may imply that Thomas richardson had ‘serious debts’ or it was a means of

-own wealth so Thomas decided to make provision for the next generation.
+wealth so Thomas decided to make provision for the next generation.

 He left his Trustees to look after his wealth.
 They, not his son, were charged to: